Your Skin and Nails and Chemotherapy

 Sensitivity to the sun

-Avoid direct sunlight as much as possible, and especially stay out of the sun between the peak hours of 10 a.m. and 4 p.m. when the sun's rays are the strongest.
+Stay out of direct sunlight as much as possible, and especially between the peak hours of 10 a.m. and 4 p.m. when the sun's rays are the strongest.
 Even if you have dark skin, protect yourself from the sun.

 Use a sunscreen lotion with an SPF of 15 or higher.
 Zinc oxide, sold over the counter, can block the sun's rays completely.